joelagnel/joelfernandes.org/_posts/2026-08-14-ubatch-continuous-batching.md

 Raising `-b` on its own therefore does not change the shape of the work the GPU does.
 It lets the caller submit longer lists, which saves some per-call overhead, but the tensor shapes in each forward pass come from `-ub`.

+So the batch is a request and the ubatch is what actually runs.
+For the rest of this post I use them in exactly that sense: batch means the list submitted at the API boundary, ubatch means the group of token slots that goes through the network together.
+The training meaning does not come back.
+Everything interesting below, the mixing of conversations, the masking, the row-wise argument, happens at the ubatch level, because that is the only one of the three that corresponds to a real tensor.

 ## Where the memory actually sits